Today in Tribe History: September 14, 1997

 Tony Castillo gave up a single to Omar Vizquel to get things started for the Tribe.
 Pinch-hitter Jeff Manto struck out.
 Richie Sexson, pinch-hitting for Brian Giles, singled weakly to third.
 Jeff Darwin took over on the mound and gave up a single to Manny Ramirez to load the bases.
 Tom Fordham replaced Darwin and gave up a single the opposite way to Jim Thome to make it a 2-1 game.
 David Justice tied it with a sacrifice fly for the second out before the Indians poured it on.
 Reliever Keith Foulke entered and issued an intentional walk to Matt Williams without even warming up.
 The fifth pitcher of the inning, Matt Karchner, was called upon and gave up Alomar’s single to center to score two to give Cleveland a 4-2 lead.
 A single from Marquis Grissom and a two-run double from Vizquel made it a 7-2 game.
 Manto, the eleventh man to bat, struck out again to end the inning.

-The Indians would add another run in the ninth on Thome’s 40th homer of the season.
-The Sox would use nine different pitchers in a nine-inning game, including five in that eighth, to tie a Major League record.
+The Indians added another run in the ninth on Thome’s 40th homer of the season.
+The Sox used nine different pitchers in a nine-inning game, including five in that eighth, to tie a Major League record.

 Also on this date in Tribe history: